HsuChe/KPI-Analysis/README.md

     return UniqueList
   ```

-### Finding out the amount of votes each candidate recieved.
+### Finding out the amount of votes each candidate received.

-We can find out the amount of votes each candidate recieved based on unique candidate names.
+We can find out the amount of votes each candidate received based on unique candidate names.

 * Candidate vote counter:
   ```sh